Welcome to the home of the Dylan Thomas Society

-"I've taken over as chairman of the Society at an exciting time, as we begin to build on the legacy of the centenary celebrations of 2014.
+"I took over as chairman of the Society at an exciting time, as we began to build on the legacy of the centenary celebrations of 2014.
 My vision for the Society is to restore its position as the pre-eminent source of information about Dylan, his life, his work and his family.

 In an ever changing world we must be ready to embrace new forms of communication and reach out to people all over the world.
 This journey will take many forms but what I can guarantee is that it will be a rewarding experience – join me, our members and enjoy."

 A message from the President - Hannah Ellis

 The centenary of my grandfather’s birth in 2014 was full of a myriad of different types of events, which explored his life and exhibited his work through different art forms.
 I can confidently say, after observing the passionate reactions to the celebrations, that my grandfather, all these years after his death, is still held in high esteem and continues to be one of the most popular poets in the English language.

 For me, I was particularly pleased to observe the positive responses audiences had to his work.
 For some, they were re-discovering my grandfather’s writing.
 Once again, the intense language was intoxicating them while, excitingly, it was also an opportunity for new generations to discover the magical wordplay for the very first time.